-Figures 4 to 7 show the melting curves for each of the three Sn fixed-point cells.
+Figures 5 to 7 show the melting curves for each of the three In fixed-point cells.
 Using an excitation current of 1 mA, thermometer readings were recorded continuously until the melting was complete.
-The average length of a melt was 10.8 hours.
-The time-temperature relationships shown in the figures were calculated from the change in resistance of the SPRT during a melt.
-For comparison purposes, the three melting curves for each cell shown the figures were normalized so that the SPRT resistance corresponding to 50 % melted sample passes through the 0 m°C point on the graph.
-From the graphs, the average temperature ranges of the melting curves were 1.1 m°C, 1.3 m°C, and 1.1 m°C for Sn 97-1, Sn 97-2 and Sn 97-3, respectively.
+The average length of a melt was 11 hours.
+The time-temperature relationships shown in the figures are calculated from the change in resistance of the SPRT during a melting-point realization.
+For comparison purposes, the three melting curves for each cell shown in the figures were normalized so that the SPRT resistance equivalent to 50% melted sample passes through the 0 m°C point on the graph.
+From the graphs, the average temperature ranges of the melting curves were 0.3 m°C, 0.3 m°C, and 0.3 m°C, for In 96-4, In 96-5 and In 96-6, respectively.

-While using a melting curve to determine the purity of the metal is difficult, an analysis of the difference in the liquidus-point temperatures obtained from a slow freeze (\geq 10 hours) and from a melt after a fast freeze may be performed.
-However, as an additional indicator of high-purity (\geq 99.9999 % pure) metal, the difference in the liquidus-point temperatures determined from the freezing (0 % frozen) and melting (100 % melted) curves of a fixed-point cell should be within 0.2 m°C [8].
-The difference in the liquidus-point temperatures determined from the freezing and melting curves for the three Sn cells was about 0.2 m°C.
+While using a melting curve to determine the purity of the metal is difficult, an analysis of the difference in the liquidus-point temperatures obtained from a slow freeze (≥10 hours) and from a melt after a fast freeze may be performed.
+A good cell will have a difference that is less than 0.2 m°C [9].
+The difference in the liquidus-point temperatures determined from the freezing and melting curves for the In cells was less than 0.1 m°C.

-4.3 Analysis of direct comparisons
+4.3 Analysis of SRM direct comparisons